 Before the pandemic, Crime Junkie live shows regularly sold out theaters across the country, with tickets priced between $30 and $75.
 After resuming in 2022, these tours have become even more profitable.
 A typical 20-city tour can generate over $1 million in ticket sales, plus additional merchandise revenue at venues.

-Her novel “All Good People Here has also been optioned for a limited series adaptation, which creates another potential income stream.
+Her book ‘All Good People Here’ might become a TV series, which could bring in more money.
 As streaming platforms continue competing for content, Ashley’s proven stories with built-in audiences represent valuable intellectual property that could significantly increase her wealth in the coming years.

 Comparing Ashley’s Wealth to Other Podcasters